-All of this is possible with the AUDAC ecosystem: R2 / MTX series audio matrices, MFA/SMA amplifiers, CELO ceiling speakers, NWP wall panels and the unified AUDAC Touch 2 app.
+All of this is possible with the AUDAC ecosystem: MAIA / LUNA series audio matrix processors, MFA/SMA amplifiers, CELO ceiling speakers, NWP wall panels and the unified AUDAC Touch 2 app.
 In this article — a detailed breakdown of a sound system architecture for a restaurant with private rooms: from equipment selection to specific automation scenarios.

 Why zoning is a necessity, not a luxury